oxagast/oxasploits/README.md

 on the system (like /etc/shadow for example), and it will be dumped on next connection to the sshd daemon.
 Successful login to sshd is not required for this to work.

+## Mount Dup UUID
+### A zero day in duplicate UUID overlays in mount (LPE)
+You can create a filesystem with a suid bin on a file, formatted with a UUID that is a duplicate of one already pointed to in /etc/fstab, assuming the fs is mounted using user,suid,exec you will be able to run a shell on the mount point for LPE to root.

+## CVE-2023-38941
+### RCE in django proxy manager, in good_create module
+You can abuse the eval function on django sspanel to obtain RCE as root.
+This is a Metasploit module.

+## CVE-2023-48251
+### The Boche Netrunner Smart Pnumatic Torque Wrench
+This IoT device has firmware with a hardcoded root password.
+You can ssh into the dropbear instance as root with a null password.
+This is a Metasploit module.

+## CVE-2024-23828
+### NginxUI API RCE as root
+In NginxUI the API gives an authenticated user the ability to add/modify a command that should be attached to the webapp's term tab as it's controlling terminal.
+You can change this from a login binary to something like sh or bash and then hook the websocket instance that is spawned to control the webapp's terminal, and hook a root shell.
+This is a Metasploit module.

 ______________________________________________________________________________